seanmpuckett/mp_min_code/README.md

 `min_code` provides fast encoding/decoding of Python data structures to/from a compact binary format.
 Supports integers, floats, strings, bytes, lists, dicts, and None.

+Designed to take up very little bytecode space.
+You can still easily extend it if you want more data types.

 ## Functions

 ### `encode(v, stream=None)`